Jürgen Habermas turns down UAE award over human rights concerns | DW | 02.05.2021

-Habermas had previously decided to accept the Sheikh Zayed Book Award, but now says that it was the "wrong" decision.
+Prominent German sociologist Jürgen Habermas had previously decided to accept the Sheikh Zayed Book Award, but now says it was the "wrong" decision.

-Prominent German sociologist and philosopher Jürgen Habermas turned down a book award from the United Arab Emirates (UAE) on Sunday because of concerns about human rights in the Gulf nation.
+Prominent German sociologist and philosopher Jürgen Habermas turned down a book award from the United Arab Emirates (UAE) on Sunday over concerns about human rights in the Gulf nation.
 The 91-year-old intellectual had previously accepted the award.

 "I declared my willingness to accept this year's Sheikh Zayed Book Award.
 That was a wrong decision, which I correct hereby," Habermas said in a statement shared with the German Spiegel Online news website.